JaviCervera/leaflang/README.md

 # ![pico](logo.png) The Pico programming language

-A super simple interpreted language inspired by BASIC.
+A super simple interpreted language inspired by Lua and BASIC.
 It transpiles to Lua, and comes with a custom interpreter that, in the future, will be able to load modules from dynamic libraries.

 The language is imperative and supports classic procedural programming.
 It has no structs, but